Earth Day – April 22

 Nelson chose the date in order to maximize participation on college campuses for what he conceived as an “environmental teach-in“.
 He determined the week of April 19–25 was the best bet as it did not fall during exams or spring breaks.

 Moreover, it did not conflict with religious holidays such as Easter or Passover and was late enough in spring to have decent weather.
 More students were likely to be in class, and there would be less competition with other mid-week events—so he chose Wednesday, April 22.

 The day also fell after the anniversary of the birth of noted conservationist John Muir.
 The National Park Service, John Muir National Historic Site, has a celebration every year on or around Earth Day (April 21, 22, or 23rd), called Birthday-Earth Day, in recognition of Earth Day and John Muir’s contribution to the collective consciousness of environmentalism and conservation.

 The theme for Earth Day 2019 is “Protect Our Species”.

 As the millennium approached, Earth Day Network has agreed to spearhead another campaign, this time focused on global warming and a push for clean energy.

 In preparation for Earth Day on April 22nd, Earth Day Network has launched five toolkits to encourage and inspire local leaders to engage their communities in environmental activism.
-In line with the theme for 2017, Environmental and Climate Literacy, teach-ins will be held simultaneously around the world as a tribute to the first Earth Day in 1970.
+In line with the theme, Environmental and Climate Literacy, teach-ins will be held simultaneously around the world as a tribute to the first Earth Day in 1970.

 2020 marks the 50th anniversary of the first Earth Day.
 In honor of this milestone, Earth Day Network is launching an ambitious set of goals to shape the future of 21st-century environmentalism.